-When you see stories like that of Tiger Woods (admittedly an extreme case), it becomes obvious: while developing technology has made it easier to seek out extra sex partners, it's also made it easier for infidelity to be discovered.
-Given the recent study claiming that those who cheat are just less intelligent, it should come as no surprise that they keep getting caught.
+When you see stories like that of Tiger Woods (admittedly an extreme case), it becomes obvious: while developing technology has made it easier to seek out extra sex partners, it's also made it easier for infidelities to be discovered.
+And with the recent study claiming that those who cheat are just less intelligent, it should come as no surprise that they keep getting caught.
 Science Says Men Who Cheat Are Dummies

-Still, much of the general public is in an uproar over the sudden rash of high-profile cheating.
+Still, much of the general public is in an uproar over the sudden rash of high-profile infidelities.
 Not surprising, really.
 It's made many of us anxious about our own relationships.
 We ask ourselves: am I enough for him?
 Will he cheat?
-Is our and every relationship doomed!?
+Is our relationship doomed!?

 With all the brouhaha over infidelity, researchers Christopher Ryan and Cacilda Jetha decided that a new book was in order, a book that would serve to remind the rest of us of what should already be obvious: